YulianLyutskanov/Project_Game-of-Life/README.md

 # Project_Game-of-Life
-Course project Game of Life, created by me for my UP Practicum course @ FMI, Sofia University.
+Course project Game of Life, created by me for my Introduction to Programming - Practicum course @ FMI, Sofia University.

 ## Overview
 This C++ console application implements Conway's Game of Life, a classic cellular automaton devised by mathematician John Conway.